RadixSeven/VoluntaryTracker/Fogzap/Readme.txt

 $ sudo apt-get install python-requests #Default pip installation fails on ubuntu
 $ sudo apt-get install python-scipy

+I also used pythoscope to generate the boiler-plate test cases that I hadn't bothered to write up until now.
+You shouldn't need to install it.

 ------------------------------------------------------------------------------
 Important improvements to make it useful to others
 --------------------------------------------------